OpenVerifiable/open-verifiable-id-sdk/architecture/0014-sdk-performance-optimization.md

 ## Context

-The ov-id-sdk performs cryptographically intensive operations including key generation, digital signing, credential verification, and trust registry lookups.
+The open-verifiable-id-sdk performs cryptographically intensive operations including key generation, digital signing, credential verification, and trust registry lookups.
 These operations must execute efficiently across platforms ranging from high-performance servers to resource-constrained mobile devices.

 Performance is critical for user experience, especially in real-time applications like authentication flows, content signing pipelines, and interactive credential presentations.
 Poor performance can lead to timeouts, battery drain on mobile devices, and user abandonment.